 Anyway, AC3 is really, really good.
 It has problems for sure, but if you like just luxuriating in a game world, it's amazing.
 I still scamper through the frontier, long after having beaten the game (and having beaten AC4, in fact!)

 After I failed the third or fourth "instant fail and reset after detection because you couldn't psychically predict where all the guards are" quests in AC3 for the fifth time, I put it down and will probably never be back.
 A never-ending tutorial is one thing, a really shitty never-ending tutorial is something else.
 I couldn't give two tosses about the plot, the gameplay is the worst of any of the AC series (barring, perhaps, that ill-conceived but easily avoided tower defense crap in Revelations).

 Another problem is that most sidequests have no payoff.
 Be it the minigames, collecting collectables, exploring the underground tunnels, restoring the estate, the crafting, restoring the order or hunting.
-Nothing of that is even remotely worth the effort you have to put into them, the rewards are just that negligible."Reason is the madness of the strongest"
+Nothing of that is even remotely worth the effort you have to put into them, the rewards are just that negligible.to wound the autumnal city.

 Why would you call it Istanbul?
 That's the modern name isn't it?

 I found AC3 fundamentally enjoyable, but bloated.
 Instead of heaping on tons of unneeded systems, they should have polished the existing ones, refined the formula, smoothed up the animations, etc.